Paramylodon: Late Pleistocene remains

 Of outstanding global importance, however, are the finds from the tar pits of Rancho La Brea in southern California.
 From here comes an extensive fossil fauna ranging in age from 45,000 to 14,000 years before present.
 The first finds were discovered as early as the second half of the 19th century, but the far more significant material is due to focused scientific investigations in the early 20th century, including a total of over 100 documented sites.
 A striking feature of the faunal spectrum is the unusual dominance of predators over herbivores.
 Most likely, the predators were attracted in greater numbers by animals stuck in the asphalt and then fell victim to the natural traps themselves.
 Among the sloths, Paramylodon, Megalonyx, and Nothrotheriops are three of the four genera recorded in North America, with Eremotherium being known only from the eastern part of the United States.
-However, Paramylodon represents by far the most abundant representative with over 70 individuals, and 30 skulls alone are notable among the finds.
+However, Paramylodon represents by far the most abundant ground sloth at La Brea with over 70 individuals, and 30 skulls alone are notable among the finds.
 Another very extensive fossil complex is present with the Diamond Valley Lake Local Fauna in Diamond Valley and Domenigoni Valley in Riverside County also in southern California.
 Material has been recovered during the construction of Diamond Valley Lake since the mid-1990s and currently includes more than 100,000 specimens from more than 100 taxa, from more than 2600 different localities.
 In contrast to Rancho La Brea, large herbivores dominate here, while the a proportion of large predators is low.
 Thus, an undisturbed character of the faunal community can be inferred.
 Paramylodon is documented with about 280 individual finds, which represents about 8% of the total mammalian fauna.
-The ground sloth thus forms the fifth most abundant representative of mammals in the Diamond Valley Lake Local Fauna after bison, horses, the primitive proboscidean Mammut pacificus, and the camel Camelops.
-In contrast, the two other sloths Megalonyx and Nothrotheriops that also occur in Rancho La Brea play only a minor role, together accounting for 0.5% of the find record.
+The ground sloth thus forms the fifth most abundant representative of mammals in the Diamond Valley Lake Local Fauna after bison, horses, the mastodon Mammut pacificus, and the camel Camelops.
+In contrast, the two other sloths Megalonyx and Nothrotheriops that also occur in Rancho La Brea play are much less abundant, together accounting for 0.5% of the find record.
 The age of the Diamond Valley Lake Local Fauna corresponds to that of Rancho La Brea according to radiocarbon datings.